 - Drain your cloth and re-fill the sink with warm water when the water cools down.

-- After a few hours, remove the item with the iron-on patch from water and gently try to remove the patch.
+- After a few hours, remove the item with the iron-on patch from the water and gently try to remove the patch.

 - Once the patch falls out, use Goo-gone or any adhesive removers to loosen the glue.

 - Poke out the remaining glue and let the clothes air-dry afterward.